psychemedia/island-storynotes/piedPiperNewtown/newtown_additional.md

 Poke out the nests and block up the holes!
 Consult with carpenters and builders,
 And leave in our town not even a trace
-Of the rats !" — when suddenly, up the face
+Of the rats!" — when suddenly, up the face
 Of the Piper perked in the market-place,
 With a, "First, if you please, my thousand guilders!"